Colorado Springs, CO skyline

 Frequently Asked Questions

-What is the crime rate in Colorado Springs?
+What is the crime rate in Colorado Springs, CO?

 What are the safest neighborhoods in Colorado Springs?

-The safest neighborhoods in Colorado Springs based on crime data include Cordera, Gleneagle, Cathedral Pines, Elk Creek Ranch, and Claremont Ranch.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Colorado Springs are Cordera, Gleneagle, Cathedral Pines, Elk Creek Ranch, and Claremont Ranch.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Colorado Springs crime compare to the national average?